gemerden/wildpath/README.md

 ##Testing

 The unittests are standard python unittests and can be run as such.

 ##Authors

-Lars van Gemerden (rational-it) - initial code and documentation
+Lars van Gemerden (rational-it) - initial code and documentation.

 ##License